 Dysautonomia - Autonomic Nervous System Dysfunction

 Although dysautonomia is not very well known by the general population, it is a complex and serious health concern that affects millions.
-Disorders of the autonomic nervous system are not very familiar to most because they are often not to referred to in this manner.
+Disorders of the autonomic nervous system are not very familiar to most because they are often not referred to in this manner.
 You hear about the individual health conditions themselves, instead of being referred to by this broad category definition.

 In the early stages of autonomic nervous system dysfunction, the symptoms may be vague and fleeting like general malaise, headaches, weakness, anxiety, sweating, dizziness, constipation, exercise intolerance, depression, nausea, irregular heartbeat, heart pounding, disturbed sleep, irritability or blurred vision.
 Something doesn't feel quite right, but you can't put your finger on it.
 A visit to the doctor's office typically results in no clinical findings and a prescription for a sedative or antidepressant, which ultimately impairs the nervous system even more in the long run.

-When left unchecked, dysautonomia progresses to a variety of full blown health conditions and syndromes, which have a significant impact on the quality of one's life.
+When left unchecked, dysautonomia progresses to a variety of full-blown health conditions and syndromes, which have a significant impact on the quality of one's life.

 Conditions Related to Dysautonomia